haneytron/dache/README.md

 1.4.0 - THE FASTER, BETTER, STRONGER BUILD!
 ------------------

 - HIGH AVAILABILITY!
 You can now configure Dache to use > 1 cache host per cache fragment/bucket.
 This allows for redundancy in the case of cache server failure!
+To utilize this, adjust the `hostRedundancyLayers` setting in the dache client `.config` file.

 - FASTER BETTER COMMUNICATION!
 SimplSockets rewritten for much more efficient communication.
 Also streamlined the Dache low level TCP syntax.